Botanical Name: Platycodon grandiflorus.

 Plant Description: Balloon flower is a herbaceous perennial plant of the family Campanulaceae, and the only species in the plant genus Platycodon.
-It usually crows up to 50 cm in height and has erect stems arising from a thick root.
+It usually grows up to 50 cm in height and has erect stems arising from a thick root.

 The plant has bluish-green, oval, toothed leaves and large, balloon-shaped flower buds that open into a bell-shaped flower with five petal lobes.
 The flowers are usually blue but can also come in different colors including white.

-Plant Parts Used: In the past the whole plant was used as herbal medicine and collected in the wild.
-Today it is only the root that is used medicinally and for the last few decades it has been commercially cultivated in China.
+Plant Parts Used: In the past, the whole plant was used as herbal medicine and collected in the wild.
+Today it is only the root that is used medicinally and for the last few decades, it has been commercially cultivated in China.

 The roots are harvested in the spring or autumn from two or three-year old plants.
 In Japan, the young leaves are eaten and used in salads and in Korea the roots with the outer bark removed, are used in soups, pickled, or preserved in syrup.
-The root has somewhat bitter taste.
+The root has a somewhat bitter taste.

 Therapeutic Uses, Benefits and Claims of Balloon Flower

-Among the substances found in the plant are saponins, betulin, volatile oil, sterols and glucose.
+Among the substances found in the plant are saponins, betulin, volatile oil, sterols, and glucose.